 More than 5,000 took it that first year.
 We were blown away.

 Today, more than 15,000 assessments have been completed.
-Our data shows that about 80% of churches self-identify on the right side of the lifecycle, with the majority sitting in Maintenance phase…even before the pandemic.
+And our data shows that about 80% of churches self-identify on the right side of the lifecycle, with the majority sitting in Maintenance phase…even before the pandemic.

 While that data is not really encouraging, one of our core beliefs at The Unstuck Group is that you need a clear perspective before you make plans.